cpjobling/EG-252-Resources/Microcontroller-Interfacing/Exercises/Exercise3/exercise3.md

 For Task 4 you are required to modify the sample program in order to:

-- *Set the duty cycle of the two motors to xx%*, where _xx_ is the leftmost two digits of your student number.
+- Set the duty cycle of the two motors to xx%*, where _xx_ is the leftmost two digits of your student number.
 For example, if your student number is 567890, you should set the duty cycle to 56%.
-In the sample program, only TPM1 channel 1 is used to control the duty cycle (and motor speed) for both motors, resulting identical speed for the two motors. *This part is worth of 4 marks*.
+In the sample program, only TPM1 channel 1 is used to control the duty cycle (and motor speed) for both motors, resulting identical speed for the two motors. *This part is worth 4 marks*.

-- *Enable independent speed control of the two motors*: Use the leftmost two digits of two student numbers in your group to set duty cycle of two motors, respectively.
-For example, if two student numbers are 123450 and 567890, you should set the duty cycle of two motors to 12% and 56%, respectively.
+- Enable independent speed control of the two motors*: Use the leftmost two digits of your student number set the duty cycle of motor 1 and the rightmost two digits to set the speed of the second motor.
+For example, if your student number is 123450, you should set the duty cycle of two motors to 12% and 50%, respectively.
 You are expected to utilize another TPM1 channel (e.g. channel 0).
 Therefore two TPM1 channels are available for speed control, one channel per each motor.
 You should introduce another interrupt service routine for the new TPM1 channel